ctlearn-project/ctlearn/README.rst

 Data
 ^^^^

 Describe the dataset to use and relevant settings for loading and processing it.
 The parameters in this section are used to initialize a DL1DataReader, which loads the data files, maps the images from vectors to arrays, applies preprocessing, and returns the data as an iterator.
-Data can be loaded in three modes:
+Data can be loaded in two modes:

 * Mono: single images of one telescope type